wolfadex/square-lamdera-demo/README.md

 # square-lamdera-demo

-A demo of Lamdera for colleagues
+A demo of Lamdera for colleagues.
+For more info, check out [lamdera.com](lamdera.com)!